Modi draws business praise, avoids talk of higher office

 "In Gujarat, we see a culture of implementation, reflecting the qualities of the chief minister," Cyrus Mistry, who recently succeeded Ratan Tata as head of the Tata Group, India's biggest business house, said from a stage he shared with Modi.

-BREAKINGVIEWS - Modi's Gujarat win doesn't mean he will rule India here
+To read BREAKINGVIEWS - Modi's Gujarat win doesn't mean he will rule India, click here

 In one of Modi's biggest wins, in 2008 he convinced Tata Motors (TAMO.NS) to build a factory in the state for its low-cost Nano after its plans to make the car in West Bengal were disrupted by farmers.